olivier1980/winamp_playing/README.md

 Simple Winamp plugin that works under Wine.

-Writes the current playing song to local folder.
+Writes the current playing song to /tmp/oli_current_playing.txt.

-Work in progress, currently only showing the filepath in a messagebox.
+Now this file can be read by other programs in Linux and other actions can be taken.

+In my case, I want a quick shortcut to delete the currently playing song, and existing Winamp "delete file" plugins weren't working under Wine.